-At Correct Craft, Inc.'s discretion, Correct Craft's Lifetime Limited Warranty against structural defects in material and workmanship of the hull, deck, and stringer for 2006/2007 model boats can be transferred, for a nominal fee, to the second purchaser within five (5) years from the date of sale to the first purchaser.
+At Correct Craft, Inc.'s discretion, the remaining portion of the Correct Craft Inc "Boat Five (5) Year Transferable Limited Warranty" of 2006/2007 model boats, that covers parts (no labor), can be transferred for \$300.00 to the second purchaser within five (5) years from the date of sale to the first purchaser.
 The sale must be complete within the first five years.
-The limited warranty will be transferred upon the receipt and verification of: (1) this completed form, (2) a copy of the purchase receipt, (3) a payment of \$300.00 to "Correct Craft, Inc".
+The limited warranty on parts (no labor) will be transferred upon the receipt and verification of: (1) this completed form, (2) a copy of the purchase receipt, (3) a payment of \$300.00 to "Correct Craft, Inc".
 This data MUST BE RECEIVED WITHIN 15 DAYS OF THE SALE DATE.
 The warranty will be transferred retroactive to the sale date.
 Review the warranty policy for details.

 NOTE: THIS TRANSFER DOES NOT INCLUDE THE ENGINE.
 ORIGINAL OWNER

 BOAT MODEL/TYPE

 HULL NUMBER / CTC

 NEW OWNER INFORMATION:

 NAME

 STREET / P.O.
 BOX

 CITY / STATE / ZIP CODE

-DATE PURCHASED / PHONE #
+DATE PURCHASED/ PHONE NO.

 THE CRITERIA LISTED ABOVE MUST BE RECEIVED WITHIN 15 DAYS OF THE SALE DATE.
-SUBMIT IT TO CORRECT CRAFT, INC., 14700 AEROSPACE PARKWAY, ORLANDO, FLORIDA 32832, "ATTENTION WARRANTY
+SUBMIT IT TO CORRECT CRAFT, INC., 14700 AREOSPACE PARKWAY, ORLANDO, FLORIDA 32832.
+"ATTENTION WARRANTY DEPARTMENT."

-DEPARTMENT."